 - This form is not required in the May term or summer semester.

 Verifying Full-time Status

 Insurance companies and scholarships often require proof of full-time student status.
-Please contact the Co-op Office and we will write a full-time verification letter.
+Please contact Enrollment verification can be done online through Onestop: https://onestop.umn.edu/academics/verify-your-enrollment-status.

 Students Not Yet in Upper Divison

 Students must be in Upper Division before working at their Co-op employer.
 There are, however, occasional exceptions to this rule.
 The most common being, when an employer wants you to start work a few weeks before you expect your upper division acceptance, often at the start of the summer semester.
 Please contact the Co-op office if you find yourself in this situation so we can work out an exception.